-Public programs, including the recent Paycheck Protection Program (PPP), seek to relieve some of that distress by providing cash to businesses to cover payroll and other expenses.
+Public programs, including the Paycheck Protection Program (PPP), relieved some of that distress by providing cash to businesses to cover payroll and other expenses.
 Additionally, nonprofit organizations have been offering economic and professional assistance to struggling business owners.
 However, this support is short term and longer term solutions are needed.
 Through a variety of means, the private sector can help to provide dependable, sustainable capital to community businesses in need.

 A network of support